revou-fsse-3/module-2-meirthmh777/README.md

 # New Project
 ## About Spareshop
-Access to our website project:
+Access to our website project in the links below:
 Vercel app: https://module-2-meirthmh777.vercel.app/
 Netlify app : https://zingy-maamoul-c666f5.netlify.app/